devXprite/value-extractor/Readme.md

 ## value-extractor

-The String Value Extractor is a simple and easy-to-use JavaScript library that allows you to extract values from a string based on a pattern.
+This is a simple and easy-to-use JavaScript library that allows you to extract values from a string based on a pattern.
 It is useful when you have a string with a predictable structure and you want to extract specific values from it.

 <!-- for cdn -->
-### CDN
+### Use in Browser

 Use directly in the browser with [jsDelivr](https://www.jsdelivr.com/package/npm/value-extractor) or [unpkg](https://unpkg.com/value-extractor/).